DFE-Digital/tra-digital-design-history/app/posts/get-an-identity/2023-02-08-user-account.md

 ---

-We are testing alternative names for Get an Identity (GAI) now that it will be called out to users.
-The name we’re using in the prototype to describe GAI is, Teacher services Account (TSA).
+We’re testing alternative names for Get an Identity (GAI) now that we’re asking users to create an account.
+For the first round of user testing we’re using the name, <b>Teaching services Account</b> (TSA).

 When somebody creates a TSA, they can sign in and access their respective services, for example, Apply for QTS in England.

 We capture the data during account creation and hold it centrally in the TSA.
 These data points include name, date of birth, email and mobile number.

-## What users would see

-A video walkthrough of the user account details
+## Video of account details

 {% from "vimeo/macro.njk" import appVimeo with context %}
 {{ appVimeo('797146588') }}

-## Accessing a user’s account details
+## Accessing account details

-A user can only edit their details once they ‘ve signed in to their service via the TSA.
+A user can only edit their details once they‘ve signed in to their service via the TSA.
 They can access their details via an account CTA located below the Apply for a QTS service header.

 ![Account functionality built into QTS](2-apply-for-qts.png "Account functionality built into QTS")